FreeRTOS/FreeRTOS-Kernel/MISRA.md

    vTaskGetRunTimeStatistics APIs, both of which are utility functions only and are not considered part of core kernel implementation.

-### Unsupressed Deviations
+### Unsuppressed Deviations

-Certain deviating code is left unsurpressed for awarness.
+Certain deviating code is left unsuppressed for awareness.
 These violations will be reported when audited by a MISRA-checking static analysis tool.

 Some of these unsuppressed exceptions correspond to example code provided either for demonstration or verification of the FreeRTOS kernel.
-This code is not considered part of the kernel implemenation and should not be used in an application.
+This code is not considered part of the kernel implementation and should not be used in an application.

-Other unsupressed violations are left present in the kernel implementation as implementations, code, or other missing functionality being flagged for violations will be present with the porting layer provided by the application.
+Other unsuppressed violations are left present in the kernel implementation as implementations, code, or other missing functionality being flagged for violations will be present with the porting layer provided by the application.
 The presence of these errors after providing a port indicates a valid MISRA issue.